 There are a number of app publishers earning thousands per day.
 However, the key to earning well is ensuring your apps are marketed effectively.
+For this, you need to learn a number of skills, not least how to advertise an app through direct online ads.

 Here, though, we’re going to take a detailed look at the main paid advertising platforms, and how you can go about achieving success in them.